 Granary Square is without doubt the most popular spot for open-air eating at King’s Cross.
 With its canalside location, spectacular fountains, as well as the comings and goings from Central Saint Martins, it’s both charming and entertaining.
-There are three great choices here.
+There are a few great choices here.

 Popular eatery Caravan was the first restaurant to open at King’s Cross.
 It was an instant hit and continues to pull the crowds.